sebastianhuus/sebastianhuus/README.md

 If that goes well, I'll poke arond and try automating the imaging and setup process.

+---

+Learning a slice of web development now.
+Currently creating a custom start page, currently rendered using plain markup and a miniscule amount of JS

 ### You can stalk me here, if you feel like it